From South Africa With Love: My SA Specialist Experience Part 1

 The literacy level of the world as seen at the Maropeng Museum: Can you see your country?

-Perhaps, the most daring part of the museum tour was when we took a boat ride through the ‘Elements’ of Fire, Water (and Ice), Earth and Air.
-This adventure took us on boat ride via a rough, narrow, convoluted and dark underground water way.
-As our boat made series of irregular movements down the tunnel in stark darkness, we saw and physically experienced the elements of fire, water, earth and air.
+Perhaps, the most daring part of the museum tour was when we took a boat ride through the four ‘Elements’ of Fire, Water (and Ice), Earth, and Air.
+This adventure took us on a boat ride via a rough, narrow, convoluted, and dark underground waterway.
+As our boat made a series of irregular movements down the tunnel in stark darkness, we saw and physically experienced the four elements of fire, water, earth, and air.

 At this point, the four of us on the boat unconsciously began to recite the popular Psalm 23 (The Lord is my Shepherd).
 Yes, it was a journey through the valley of darkness to a place of uncertainty, a place of unknown.
 We literally and metaphorically saw fire.
 Oh no, this is not that kind of adventure you do and take photos, we couldn't even see our faces.
 Although we had been told about this adventure earlier, we never saw it coming, not in this dimension.